streypaws/streypaws.github.io/_posts/2025-05-24-V8-Cross-Referencer.md

 ```
 {: .nolineno }

-After which you may run the script
+After which you may run the script using -

 ```bash
 python3 main.py